Nokia wins mobile patent judgment in UK against HTC

 Wednesday's ruling also follows a September ruling by the U.S. International Trade Commission, which found that HTC infringed on two Nokia patents in making its mobile telephones and tablets.

-Nokia is one of the industry's top patent holders, along with Qualcomm (QCOM.O) and Ericsson (ERICb.ST), having invested around 45 billion euros in mobile research and development over the past two decades.
+Nokia is one of the industry's top patent holders, along with Qualcomm and Ericsson, having invested around 45 billion euros ($62 billion) in mobile research and development over the past two decades.